 |When to test||What to look for|

-|First thing in the morning, before you eat||How did your body/medication regulate your blood glucose overnight?|
+|First thing in the morning, before you eat or drink||How your body/medication controls your blood glucose overnight|

-|During and after physical activity||How does physical activity affect your blood glucose?
+|During and after physical activity||How physical activity affects your blood glucose

-|Before going to bed||Do you need a snack before bed?|
+|Before going to bed||Whether you need a snack before bed|

-|As suggested by your healthcare professional||How well is your medication working?|
+|As suggested by your healthcare professional||How well your treatment plan is working|

-- When your medication dosage is adjusted
+- your diabetes medicine dose is adjusted